 Office-based deep sedation/general anesthesia techniques require at least 3 individuals.
-The anesthesia care provider's responsibilities are to administer drugs or direct their administration and to observe constantly the patient's vital signs, airway patency, and adequacy of ventilation.2 In addition to the anesthesia care provider and operating dentist, staff shall be present to assist the operator and support resuscitative measures, if required.
+The anesthesia care provider's responsibilities are to administer drugs or direct their administration and to observe constantly the patient's vital signs, airway patency, cardiovascular and neurological status, and adequacy of ventilation.2 In addition to the anesthesia care provider, the operating dentist and other staff shall be trained in emergency procedures.